 - Police Emergency 999 or non emergency number 101

-Staff or volunteers will inform Jeni Green (Designated Safeguarding Lead) of any issues for concern and pass them a written record of any incidents or disclosures, which will be kept securely by the Designated Safeguarding Lead.
-If due to the nature of the incident it is not appropriate to involve the Designated Safeguarding Lead; staff, volunteers or young peope and vulnerable adults can inform Karen Roper (Deputy Safeguarding Lead) directly on 07549 590946.
+Staff or volunteers will inform Jeni Pike (Designated Safeguarding Lead) of any issues for concern and pass her a written record of any incidents or disclosures, which will be kept securely.
+If, due to the nature of the incident, it is not appropriate to involve the Designated Safeguarding Lead, staff, volunteers or young people and vulnerable adults can inform Serena Burgess (Deputy Safeguarding Lead) directly.

-Hipp!!Bones C4YSN Ltd acknowledges that the welfare of the individual is paramount:
+Hipp!!Bones acknowledges that the welfare of the individual is paramount:

 Privacy and confidentiality will be respected where possible but if doing this leaves a young person or vulnerable adult at risk of harm, then the young person’s or vulnerable adult’s safety will always come first.